lanl/LaGriT/docs/pages/docs/commands/main_interpolate.md

   **nearest** must be followed with the name of the source node attribute to use for the flag values.

-  flag\_option given as an integer or real value will use the user's numeric value for the flag assignments.
+  flag\_option given as an integer or real value will use the users numeric value for the flag assignments.

  keep\_option is used during multiple calls to **interpolate** with the